YaHshua's Name - Removing The Fog of Religion

 (Act 10:43) All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name."
 NIV

 His Name and that of His son are linked and the importance of The Name of our Savior would be in its connection to our Heavenly Father.
-We pray in, “Our Father in Heaven, Holy is Your Name” (Mat 6:9) -- His Name is Holy as He is Holy.
+We are to pray in His Holy Name --, “Our Father in Heaven, Holy is Your Name...”
+(Mat 6:9) -- His Name is Holy as He is Holy.
 His Name is above every other Name, in Heaven and on earth and it is only reasonable to say His Name should be in the Scriptures.
-The Name of our Savior, His true, legitimate birth Name and even the Name of our Heavenly Father, as revealed by our Savior, should be in the Holy Book we call the Bible.
+The Name of our Savior, His true, legitimate birth Name and even the Name of our Heavenly Father, as revealed by our Savior, should be in the Holy Book we call the Bible, but some how, man or devils have managed to hid it, even burying it, but not so deep we cannot see it, and as the spirit moves us and see and to hear, we will.
+His true identity is sown throughout the Word, if only we are given eyes to see and ears to hear.

 By restoring the Name of His Son we see a completely different message jump off the pages of the New Testament and a deception is uncovered concerning another name.
 The impact of His Name can be seen in the following verses once the false name is replaced by His true, birth Name, a Name given to Him by His Heavenly Father --